Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 I was told that one alone is too small for the desired capacity.

 No, I don’t try to save money on a secondary pressure switch, I just thought of making them start/stop simultaneously, as one, because of the low HP output.

 I used to work on sheet metal fabrication and finally decided to make a sheet metal-enclosed air compressor-vertical box to add to my home workshop.

 OK, I thought that might be the case.

 then look at the reviews – scroll down to the one with three compressors.
 Check out the photo.

 That’s how to do it.
-The manifold on the floor at right is an off the shelf thing, but you can use whatever you want, and the combined output on the single hose can be used directly, or eliminate the hose and connect it directly on your proposed tank.
+The manifold on the floor at the right is an off-the-shelf thing, but you can use whatever you want, and the combined output on the single hose can be used directly, or eliminate the hose and connect it directly to your proposed tank.

 You may or may not need separate power connections as the author has done.
 You really don’t want two or more compressors coming on at the same time as that will tend to strain the electric service.

 The only caveat is that the regulators should either be removed or left wide open.
 If you don’t follow that, then the regulator with the lowest setting will bleed off air to get to its setting.

 The scheme applies to as few as two up to however many compressors you need.
 You don’t need extra check valves as they are self-contained on the compressors.